rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

 ## Unresolved questions

-Please open an issue to discuss any of these as required.
-I'll update this document to link to the appropriate issues as they are opened.
+The unresolved questions that don't contain a link to an issue have no issue open yet.
+This document shall be updated as issues are resolved and new issues are opened:

-* Shall Rust require that the C's platform pointer size must be at lest, e.g., 16-bits wide?
+* **minimum platform pointer size**: should Rust require that the C's platform pointer size must be at lest, e.g., 16-bits wide?

-* Does the pointer with representation `intptr_t(0)` have to never be dereferenceable? @ralfj mentioned that there are two different platform that we have to consider here:
-    * platforms that do not have a `NULL` pointer (e.g. Linux kernel), where all addresses are available (is this allowed by the C standard ?).
-Is this allowed by the C standard?
-    * platforms that do have a `NULL` pointer, in which case we might only want to support those platforms where it's run-time address is `0x0`, instead of a platform specific one.
-* Are `float` and `double` optional?
-What should we require of these types (IEEE754:2018 compatibility?)?
-See [#9].
+* **float types** (32 and 64-bit wide only for now): see [#9]

+  * Are these optional?

+  * Should we require anything about them beyond what the C standard requires?

+  * These probably need to be IEEE754:2018 compliant and we should specify their binary representation.

+  * Do we need to specify anything else on top of IEEE754:2018, e.g., with respect to implementation-defined behavior?

+* **atomics**:

-* Is atomics support optional?
+  * Are these optional?

- * Once we start discussing validity, the bit pattern representing the `None` value of `Option<&T>` has to be specified.
-In particular, we want to require that this bitpattern matches that of a C pointer for which `ptr == NULL` returns `true`, to ensure that C pointers passed to Rust via FFI that are null also result in null pointers in Rust, `Option<&T>::None`, etc.

-   If we decide that this null bit-pattern can only be `0x0`, then we'd have to add this requirement to this document in the future.
+  * Should we require anything about them beyond what the C standard requires?

+* **`NULL` pointer bitpattern**:

+  * Does the C standard allow platforms without a run-time `NULL` representation?

+  * Some platforms do not have any pointer value that compares equal to `NULL`.
+    Should we support these platforms?
+For example, an OS kernel like Linux that wants to use the `0x0` address.
+Rust is used for these platforms already.

+  * Some platforms have pointer values that compare equal to `NULL` but whose bit representation is not `0x0`.
+Should we support these platforms?
+    * That is, should we only support C platforms where the only pointer representation that compares equal to `NULL` is `(void*)intptr_t(0)` ?

+    * This interacts which the bit-patterns:

+       * for which `&T` and `&mut T` have niches, and therefore `Option<&T>` is `None`
+       * `<*[mut,const] T>::is_null(self)` returns `true` - note that `NonNull`
+         does not convey any information about the exact representation of its niche, that is, it is different from `NonZero`.

 [latest_c_std]: http://www.open-std.org/jtc1/sc22/wg14/www/abq/c17_updated_proposed_fdis.pdf